Saturday, February 15, 2020

 Matthew 5:27-30 are sayings regarding adultery.
 The new righteousness Jesus is explaining now touches upon the most personal of relationships, that of marriage.
 John 8:1-11 contains the response of Jesus to one caught in the act of adultery.
 John 4 and the story of the woman at the well offer another story of Jesus with one who was clearly not sexually pure.
 Luke 7:36-50 tells the story of a woman with a bad reputation disturbing a dinner, at which Jesus offers her forgiveness.

-In this case, as a sentence of holy, 27 "You have heard that it was said, "You shall not commit adultery,' the sixth commandment, 28 But I say to you, in a way that broadens the application of the commandment, that everyone who looks at a woman with lust (ἐπιθυμῆσαι) has already committed adultery with her in his heart.
+In verses 27-28, framed in legal style,[18] the first clause containing the opposing standpoint: 27 "You have heard that it was said, "You shall not commit adultery,' the seventh commandment, and the second clause contains the new standpoint: 28 But I say to you, in a way that broadens the application of the commandment, that everyone who looks at a woman with lust (ἐπιθυμῆσαι) has already committed adultery with her in his heart.
 Such a statement is consistent with what Jews at the time taught concerning lust, as we see in the tenth commandment not to covet the wife of the neighbor.
 Even the ancient world in general would have agreed.
 Is there something special in this demand of Jesus?
 Jesus obviously had a very relaxed relationship to women who were at a disadvantage according to the Israelite law of God.
 His freedom even to turn to prostitutes, the discipleship of women, and the support of the circle of Jesus by them testify to it.
 Lust dehumanizes people into objects that we use for our own pleasure.
 We might be able to avoid the physical act of adultery and thus obey the law, but we forget that the emotional or psychological attachment of lust is just as destructive.
-Jesus here calls us not to merely avoid breaking the law but to avoid breaking the fidelity of marriage that supports community, trust and love.
+Jesus here calls us not to merely avoid breaking the law but to avoid breaking the fidelity of marriage that supports community, trust, and love.
 Jesus here calls us not to merely avoid breaking the law but to avoid breaking the fidelity of marriage that supports community, trust, and love -- the kind of fidelity that Christ himself has with his bride, the church.
 God's new world is characterized by faithfulness, and when we embrace fidelity in our hearts and in our relationships, we will learn how to embrace it forever.

 Matthew has referred the saying to the seduction to commit adultery and understood eye and hand as instruments for it.
 One might think of the context of such sayings as warnings of the final judgment and the threat of Hell.

 Among exegetes, the inclination is most widespread to associate it with Jesus' kindliness to women.
+He curbs the power of the man to dismiss the woman, thereby protecting the woman.
 The prohibition of divorce would then be an expression of the love of Jesus and of God for the disadvantaged woman.
 However, some things puzzle us.
 There also was a general rejection of divorce in Qumran, but not out of love for the disadvantaged woman.
 In Judaism, the intent of ordinary divorce was to make a remarriage possible.
 This prohibition could be devastating for the divorced woman.
 Thus, it is probable that Jesus thinks based on the pure, unconditional will of God, rather than out of consideration for disadvantage women.
 Yet, the reality is the absolute rejection of divorce and remarriage of divorced persons has the potential of lovelessness.
 The question is how the love of God for us, the love we are to show to our neighbors, combines with the absolute demand of the indissolubility of marriage.

 Jesus clearly expected his married disciples and the larger band who followed him to remain married.
 Mark 10:11-12 and Luke 16:18 both say that the man who divorces his wife and marries another commits adultery, the man who marries a divorced woman commits adultery, and the divorced woman who marries another commits adultery.
 Matthew in this passage and in 19:9 has the exception that if the woman has committed adultery, the man may rightfully divorce and remarry.